briansimiyuj/doctor-appointment-app/README.md

         1. Attach approve appointment function from update patient details hook to the approve appointment button

+      *Cancel Appointment Button*: Cancel appointment button will open a modal to confirm the cancellation of the appointment.

+        1. Attach open modal function from update patient details hook to the cancel appointment button

       ### Update Patient Details Hook